xugeaneeu/TVM2025-public/lab03/assoc.md

    }
    ```

-2. **Ohm-specific** approach is based on the [article](https://tinlizzie.org/VPRIPapers/tr2007002_packrat.pdf) published by the Ohm author - it *permits* the left recursion, unlike most other PEG parsers in the wild:
+2. **Ohm-specific** approach is based on the [article][Packrat-LR] published by the Ohm author - it *permits* the left recursion, unlike most other PEG parsers in the wild:

    ```js
    Hash = Hash "#" At | At // direct left recursion!